 Medicare Supplement Insurance (also known as Medigap) and Medicare Advantage plans all require that you have Part A and Part B in order to qualify for purchase or enrollment.
 You may, however, enroll in a Part D prescription drug plan if you have only Part A or Part B (or both).

 Medicare and Social Security are two different programs.
 Medicare starts at age 65, regardless of when you draw Social Security.
 If you wait until you turn 66 to take care of your Medicare, you could find yourself with premium penalties and delayed coverage.

 Medicare Advantage plans are an alternative to the traditional way of getting Medicare benefits administered by the government.
 These plans are offered by private companies and can include prescription drug coverage.
-Medicare supplements (Medigap), in contrast, are additional medical coverage that you can buy if you want to fill the gaps in what traditional Medicare covers.
-You can have one or the other, but it doesn’t work to have both.
-Assembling the best Medicare for you depends on many personal factors, ranging from your health and your budget to what other coverage you might have and what coverage your doctor accepts.
+Medicare supplements (Medigap), in contrast, are additional medical coverage that you can buy if you want to fill in the gaps of what traditional Medicare covers.
+You can have one or the other, but it doesn't work to have both.
+Assembling the best Medicare for you depends on many personal factors, ranging from your health and budget to what other coverage you might have and what coverage your doctor accepts.
 A Senior Health Insurance Benefits Assistance (SHIBA) counselor can help you make your decisions.